 In 1638, the Great Council of Venice reconstructed a wing of Palazzo Dandolo in Venice into the first gambling house in history (which can be compared to modern casinos), Ridotto (‘Il Ridotto’).
 This was to establish an open gambling environment which could be controlled by (and profitable for) the government during the annual carnival period.

 The four-story building had numerous rooms with Gerolamo Colonna’s artworks, games – its most famous game, Basetta (a combination of poker, gin rummy, and blackjack), lottery-like Biribi and other card games – and other amenities to entertain the customers to the greatest extent.
 However, the lower classes could not gamble in Il Ridotto for the stakes were high and the games available had very high house edge as a result of the high probability manipulated by the government.

-Also, the roulette game originated from France in the 1720s but was, arguably, inspired by an Italian game known as Bibiri.
-The fact is not clear but, nonetheless, Italy has a thing or two to do with the history of roulette.
+Even though roulette originated from France in the 1720s, it is believed to have been inspired by an Italian game known as Bibiri.
+The fact is not clear, but nonetheless, Italy has a thing or two to do with the history of roulette.